tzhekenov/shared-resources/README.md

 This repository contains shared resources useful for you during your realization of the course 🛠!

-The shared resources you can find here are:
+The shared resources you can (or will) find here are:

 * The `student-stack` Terraform module: This module exists to help you provision your Cloud resources during the section of the course related to Cloud computing and Infrastructure-as-Code (IaC).
 It deploys